bp4mc2/bp4mc2.github.io/dcat/inspire/index.md

 # Inspire metadataprofiel
 This document described the INSPIRE Profile

-The original source document can be found at:
+For the dutch original source document can be found at: [https://geonovum.github.io/Metadata-ISO19115/](https://geonovum.github.io/Metadata-ISO19115/)

 This profile is described as SHACL shape graph, but does **not** use any vocabularies.
 A [seperate mapping]() to GEO-DCAT-AP is provided.